DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 QUEUING / CONGESTION MANAGEMENT

-- When a NETWORK DEVICE receives TRAFFIC at a FASTER PACE than it can FORWARD out of the appropriate INTERACE, packets are placed in that INTERFACE’S QUEUE as they wait to be FORWARDED
+- When a NETWORK DEVICE receives traffic at a FASTER PACE than it can forward out of the appropriate INTERACE, packets are placed in that INTERFACE’S queue as they wait to be FORWARDED
-- When a QUEUE becomes FULL, PACKETS that don’t FIT in the QUEUE are dropped (Tail Drop)
+- When a queue becomes FULL, packets that don’t FIT in the queue are dropped (Tail Drop)
 - RED and WRED DROP PACKETS early to avoid TAIL DROP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5dbfd417-097c-4107-a5e1-b5476f423b15)